 Connecting Slowly

-In this world speed is everything; even modern mail—arriving in just a few days—can feel unbearably slow.
-But maybe that slowness is part of its beauty.
-Like a home-cooked meal, it takes more time, but it nourishes more deeply.
-After all, doesn’t a scratch made dinner mean more than something grabbed from a drive-through window?
+In this world speed is everything; even modern mail (arriving in just a few days) can feel unbearably slow.
+But maybe that slowness can be part of its beauty?
+Like a home cooked meal, it takes more time, but it nourishes more deeply.
+After all, doesn’t a scratch made dinner mean more than something grabbed from a drive through window?

 That’s what a letter offers.
 It’s the slow food of the soul, crafted with care and delivered with the weight of time.
 It’s not just the words that matter, but the space they traveled to reach us.